Lemon & Herb Brine for Poultry

 Until recently, the boneless, skinless variety of chicken breast was definitely the cut of meat that I least enjoyed grilling at home.
 Not because I didn’t like to eat it, but because we always ruined it!
 Without fail and no matter how we seasoned it, any super lean chicken breast that went on to our grill turned out bland and embarrassingly dry on the plate.
 I even tried prepping the meat with a few marinades and the end product was always just underwhelming to me.
 So, I pretty much gave up on those expensive cuts of meat and relied on the much more forgiving and economical darker cuts of poultry, like drumsticks and thighs for our barbecue dinners.

-Then, one weekend we were visiting family and my brother-in-law (the other complete carnivore in our family) grilled some chicken breast that were (out-of-this-world!) unbelievably moist and super flavorful.
-Of course, I asked him how he prepared them so successfully and he told me his secret is to brine the meat.
-I had heard of brining, but I mistakenly categorized it as just another form of hit or miss marinade and didn’t give it much attention.
-Boy, was I wrong.
+My thoughts on this changed dramatically after one weekend visiting family.
+My brother-in-law (the other complete carnivore in our family) grilled some chicken breast that were (out-of-this-world!) unbelievably moist and super flavorful.
+Of course, I asked him how he prepared them so successfully, and he told me his secret is to brine the meat.
+I didn’t know much about brining things, but I mistakenly categorized it as just another form of hit or miss marinade and didn’t give it much attention.

 Nowadays, if we are planning to cook outside, Evan will happily pick up some fresh, quality chicken breast at the market and then skip to the car!
 Okay, sorry.
 For the record, he’s way too manly to skip to the car or anywhere for that matter, but hey, I sure did crack myself up for a second… anyhoo.
 But, it certainly is a great feeling to purchase those elegant (and pricey) ingredients without the sense of uneasiness that comes when you know a culinary crime is about to be committed!